AgilData/tpcc/README.md

 Running the TPC-C Benchmark
 ===========================

-To run the tpcc benchmarks, run "ant tpccrun".
+To run the tpcc benchmarks:

+java -classpath target/tpcc-1.0.0-SNAPSHOT-jar-with-dependencies.jar com.codefutures.tpcc.Tpcc

 Bugs can be reported to support@codefutures.com.